 Parental Notification for Discipline or Academic Issues:

-If a student is failing to meet class requirements or violates Cornerstone’s rules and does not respond appropriately to correction, a postcard or email will be sent to the parent.
+If a student is failing to meet class requirements or violates Cornerstone’s rules and does not respond appropriately to correction, an email will be sent to the parent.
 If the student continues to be uncooperative, a second notification will be sent to the parent.
 In the event that behavior remains unchanged, a third notification will be sent, indicating dismissal from the class and/or Cornerstone Home Schoolers.

 In extreme cases, to be determined by Cornerstone Leadership, a student may be dismissed from Cornerstone Home Schoolers on the first infraction.

 In these cases a refund will not be given.